-The Exchange proposes to extend the pilot program for certain clearly erroneous executions under Rule 128-Equities and remove references to individual security trading pauses contained in Rule 128(c)(4)-Equities.
-The text of the proposed rule change is available on the Exchange's Web site at www.nyse.com, at the principal office of the Exchange, and at the Commission's Public Reference Room.
+The Exchange is filing with the Commission a proposal to extend a pilot program related to Rule 11.13, entitled "Clearly Erroneous Executions."
+The Exchange also proposes to remove certain references to individual stock trading pauses contained in Rule 11.13(c)(4).
+The Exchange has designated this proposal as noncontroversial and provided the Commission with the notice required by Rule 19b-4(f)(6)(iii) under the Act.3 All of the changes described herein are applicable to EDGA Members.
+The text of the proposed rule change is available on the Exchange's Internet Web site at www.directedge.com, at the Exchange's principal office, and at the Public Reference Room of the Commission.